 What should you expect from a TICAD Residential Home Inspection?

-A typical home inspection takes three to four hours to complete depending on the size and complexity of your home.
-The inspection is a non-intrusive, visual inspection, meaning the systems and components of the home will be observed for their correct function and operability.
-Your TICAD inspector is not expected to displace flooring and tiling, or check water or air samples.
-We cannot look through walls, predict future performance, or estimate life spans on a home.
+A TICAD Residential Inspection takes three to four hours to complete, depending on the size and complexity of the home.
+The inspection includes a non-intrusive visual inspection of the systems and components found within the home, meaning they will be observed for their correct function and operability.
+Your TICAD inspector is not expected to displace flooring and tiling or check water or air samples.
+We cannot look through walls, predict future performance or estimate life spans on a home.

 What happens when the inspection is complete?

 When your inspector has completed the examination of your home he will immediately go over the summary of his findings with you.
-You will receive a full colour digital copy of the report which describes and outlines the details from the inspection in full.
+You will receive a full colour digital copy of the inspection report which describes and outlines the details from the inspection in full.
 It is advised that you read the entire contents of your report and not just the summary page.
-When you have questions it is very important that you speak with your inspector to clarify his findings prior to closing!
+When you have questions, it is important that you speak with your inspector to clarify any details of the report prior to closing.

-Your TICAD report will describe the major home systems, their crucial components, and their operability.
+Your TICAD Residential Inspection Report will describe the major home systems, the crucial components, and their operability.
 Defects will be adequately described, and the report will include recommendations.
 Your report will also disclaim portions of the home not inspected, if any.